CyberNilsen/CyberVault/README.md

 CyberVault is feature-complete and considered stable.
 While major new features are not being added right now, bug fixes and small updates will continue.
 We welcome contributions, suggestions, and issue reports.

-CyberVault is a C#-based password manager app designed for users to securely store their passwords locally using high-end cryptography.
-Developed by **CyberHansen** and **CyberNilsen**, the app aims to provide a safe and easy-to-use solution for password management.
-Additional features, such as a Chrome extension and more cybersecurity tools, will be added in future updates.
-The program is only available on windows.

 ![CyberVault Program](https://github.com/user-attachments/assets/ad8568e6-56e0-4c2e-8e61-1d12526c7188)